 Q: How does it work?

-A: After you check in at the front desk, sit at a designated table for your course and submit your name to our Queueing system.
+A: After you check in with a desk aide, you can submit your name to our Queueing system.
 A tutor will be with you as soon as possible.

 Q: What coursework can you assist me with?